 Day 4: Olive Oil and Zuheros

 This morning we'll have a scenic drive north into the heart of southern Spain's famous olive region.
 Here we'll have a fascinating tour of a local olive oil producer, complete with a in-depth tasting of their products.
 Afterwards we'll continue on to the picturesque village of Zuheros, in the Subbetica Natural Park, known for its local goat cheese and olive oil.
 You'll enjoy a short countryside walk this afternoon before settling in to your 4-Star country hacienda (set in a restructured olive oil mill) just outside the village.
 For the rest of the afternoon you can relax at the hacienda, (perhaps around the pool or the patio with its world-class views of the surrounding countryside),

-As an option for today instead of the olive oil tasting you can choose a more active experience and after the walk from Zuheros you can enjoy an easy one-hour bike ride from the hacienda to the nearby town of Cabra.
+As an option for this afternoon, instead of lazing around at the hacienda you can choose a more active experience and after the walk from Zuheros you can enjoy an easy one-hour bike ride from the hacienda to the nearby town of Cabra.
 You'll have a perfectly flat bike trail that winds through some of the area's most scenic landscape.
 Converted from an abandoned railway grade, the greenway cuts through picturesque Andalusian countryside, over metal viaducts and through endless olive groves.
 At Cabra you'll settle in to some excellent tapas and wine before riding back to the hacienda in our shuttle.